Tangled Paths: A Random Graph Model from Mallows Permutations: The Treewidth and Cutwidth, Proof of Theorem

-To prove our upper bound on $\cw\left(\cp(n,q)\right)$ we take $\varphi:[n] \rightarrow [n]$ to be the identity map denoted $\ID$.
-That is, we order the vertices of $\cp(n,q)$ along the line with respect to the ordering of the vertices given by the un-permuted path $P_n$.
-We then bound the number of edges crossing any vertex $i$ by showing that not too many elements with values $j>i$ are inserted next to elements with values less than $i$ by the Mallows process.
-To help in the analysis we now introduce the sparse flush event which is a relaxation of the local flush event $\mathcal{L}_k$ given by \eqref{eq:localflushingevent}.
+\textit{Proof Sketch:} For an upper bound on $\cw\left(\cp(n,q)\right)$ we fix $f:[n] \rightarrow [n]$ in \eqref{eq:cut} to be the identity map denoted $\ID$.
+That is, we order the vertices of $\cp(n,q)$ using the ordering of the un-permuted path $P_n$ with edges $(i)(i+1)$ for $i\in [n-1]$.
+We bound the number of edges crossing any vertex $i$ by bounding the number of elements with values $j>i$ are inserted next to elements $k<i$ by the $q$-Mallows process.
+To do this we show that, for $b_n= \lceil \frac{8\log n}{\log(1/q)}\rceil$ given by \eqref{eq:b} and some suitable $\ell,L$ where $L\geq \ell$, the following events hold with high probability: \begin{enumerate}[label=(\roman*)]\itemsep=0pt \item no insert position $v_i$ has value greater than $b_n$, \item after $L$ steps the leftmost $b_n$ places contain only elements added at most $L$ steps ago, \item within any window of $L$ steps there are at most $\ell$ values of $v_i$ greater than $\ell$. \end{enumerate}

+The events \ref{ustep1} and \ref{ustep2} control the number of long edges created from new entries being added far away from the left-hand end of the process.
+The event \ref{ustep3} is more subtle, it ensures that the left-hand end of the permutation grown by the $q$-Mallows process cannot retain entries that were inserted long ago, again preventing long edges caused by new elements lying next to old ones.
+We show that if \ref{ustep1} - \ref{ustep2} hold, then the number of edges crossing any vertex is $\mathcal{O}(\ell)$.